 Symptoms and Signs of Autoimmune Myositis

 Onset of autoimmune myositis may be acute (particularly in children) or insidious (particularly in adults).
-Polyarthralgias, Raynaud syndrome, dysphagia, pulmonary symptoms (eg, cough, dyspnea), and constitutional complaints (notably fever, fatigue, and weight loss) may also occur.
+Polyarthralgias, Raynaud syndrome Raynaud Syndrome Raynaud syndrome is vasospasm of parts of the hand in response to cold or emotional stress, causing reversible discomfort and color changes (pallor, cyanosis, erythema, or a combination) in... read more , dysphagia Dysphagia Dysphagia is difficulty swallowing.
+The condition results from impeded transport of liquids, solids, or both from the pharynx to the stomach.
+Dysphagia should not be confused with globus sensation... read more , pulmonary symptoms (eg, cough, dyspnea), and constitutional complaints (notably fever, fatigue, and weight loss) may also occur.
 Severe disease is characterized by dysphagia, dysphonia, and/or diaphragmatic weakness.

-Joint manifestations include polyarthralgia or polyarthritis, often with swelling, effusions, and other characteristics of nondeforming arthritis.
+Joint manifestations include polyarthralgia or polyarthritis with swelling and other characteristics of nondeforming arthritis.
 They occur more often in a subset with Jo-1 or other antisynthetase antibodies.

-Visceral involvement (except that of the pharynx and upper esophagus) is less common in autoimmune myositis than in some other rheumatic disorders (eg, systemic lupus erythematosus, systemic sclerosis).
-Occasionally, and especially in patients with antisynthetase antibodies, interstitial lung disease (manifested by dyspnea and cough) is the most prominent manifestation.
+Visceral involvement (except that of the pharynx and upper esophagus) is less common in autoimmune myositis than in some other rheumatic disorders (eg, systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
+Common manifestations may include arthralgias and... read more , systemic sclerosis Systemic Sclerosis Systemic sclerosis is a rare chronic disease of unknown cause characterized by diffuse fibrosis and vascular abnormalities in the skin, joints, and internal organs (especially the esophagus... read more ).
+Occasionally, and especially in patients with antisynthetase antibodies, interstitial lung disease Overview of Interstitial Lung Disease Interstitial lung diseases are a heterogeneous group of disorders characterized by alveolar septal thickening, fibroblast proliferation, collagen deposition, and, if the process remains unchecked... read more (manifested by dyspnea and cough) is the most prominent manifestation.
 Cardiac involvement, especially conduction disturbances and ventricular dysfunction, can occur.
 Gastrointestinal symptoms, more common among children, are due to an associated vasculitis and may include abdominal pain, hematemesis, melena, and ischemic bowel perforation.

 Diagnosis of Autoimmune Myositis